Chapter 24:

 So there really was something going on after all, I thought.
 But why mention it now?

-"It's nothing sketchy," she said, looking up towards the towering bridge.
+"It's nothing sketchy," she said while looking towards the towering bridge.
 "Telling you would just help show whose side I'm genuinely on."

-"You're making it sound like a war is brewing or something," I chuckled.
+"You're making it sound like a war is brewing or something."

 Her cold glare returned to me.
-"There might as well."
+"There might as well be."

 "H-Huh?"

-I thought of Noriko and the hypocrisy of her claiming they don't force suicide on anyone, but insisting I kill myself with her.
-Maybe even back then she was slowly separating herself from DeLightful doctrines she helped establish.
-What would she be thinking today if she knew Asagiri secretly idolized the Madonna persona?
+I thought of Noriko's hypocrisy claiming DeLightfuls don't force suicide on anyone, but she herself was begging I kill myself with her.
+Maybe even back then she was slowly separating herself from doctrines she helped establish.
+What would she be thinking today if she knew Asagiri had idolized the Madonna persona?
 In fact, how did Noriko even stomach knowing she helped give rise to a prominent, worldwide death cult?

 But at least in Asagiri's unique case, that death cult saved her from committing the unthinkable.

 My girlfriend twirled around on one foot.
 "After Sonozaki and Sakura befriended me, I didn't really need the DeLightful mentality anymore, but I still wanted to help people.
 That's when I got curious about the GiG program's true purpose and what it supposedly was.
-So I decided to apply for a spot to confirm things myself."
+So, I decided to apply for a spot myself to confirm things."

 "Maybe it's better not to tell me if there's a chance you'd get in trouble."

 "Nah, we're fine.
-Technically it's a government secret, but the attrition is pretty much forsaken now anyway."
+Technically it's a government secret, but our attrition is pretty much forsaken now anyway."

 "Attrition?
 For what?"